-Infrastructure Type Storm Event Required Runoff Removal Time Systems Served by Pumping Stations 1-Year No Flooding Should Occur Systems Served by Gravity Outfalls 3-Year No Flooding Should Occur General Town Ponding 5-Year 60 minutes 50-Year 90 minutes equaling or exceeding that level within a year.
+Infrastructure Type Storm Event Required Runoff Removal Time

+Systems Served by Pumping Stations 1-Year No Flooding Permitted

+Systems Served by Gravity Outfalls 3-Year

+General Town Ponding 5-Year 60 minutes

+50-Year 90 minutes

+In addition to design storms, the referenced regulations were also reviewed for base flood elevations.
+A "base flood elevation" refers to the elevation of flood waters with a 1% chance of equaling or exceeding that level within a year.
 In other words, this 1% exceedance is associated with flooding anticipated from a 100-year design storm.
 Currently, the Town regulatory documents that reference the base flood elevation are compliant with information published by the Florida Building Code (FBC).
-The FBC notes the base flood elevation as the FEMA base flood elevation with 1.0-ft of freeboard. equating to 7.0 -ft above sea level for much of the Town.
-The Town's Comprehensive Plan references the current flood prevention standard as 7.5-ft above sea level which makes the Town compliant with the FBC.
+The FBC notes the base flood elevation as the FEMA base flood elevation with 1.0-ft of freeboard equating to 7.0-ft above sea level for much of the Town.
+The Town's

+Comprehensive Plan references the current flood prevention standard as 7.5-ft above sea level which makes the Town compliant with the FBC.